How To Plant Garlic Step-By-Step

 Are garlic plants annuals or perennials?

-As mentioned above, one of the advantages of garlic plants is that you can take the bulbs from one year’s harvest, and use those bulbs the next year.
-It is suggested that your rotate crops and not plant garlic in the same spot each year.
-If you have much space at all that rotation sequence shouldn’t be too difficult.
+As mentioned above, one advantage of garlic plants is that you can take the bulbs from one year’s harvest and use them the next year.
+It is suggested that you rotate crops and not plant garlic in the same spot each year.
+If you have much space, that rotation sequence shouldn’t be too difficult.

-Make sure you save the larger bulbs for the next year’s planting since large bulbs make for large cloves, which in turn make for larger plants.
+Make sure you save the larger bulbs for next year’s planting.
+Large bulbs make for large cloves, which in turn make for larger plants.

-Annuals, you plant each year.
-Perennials are those plants that you plant once, clip them back depending on the plant and they just keep producing year after year.
-Garlic is kind of a combination in my mind, but that’s my opinion.
-I love garlic, what can I say?
+You plant annuals each year.
+Perennials are plants that you plant once, clip back depending on the plant, and they just keep producing year after year.
+Garlic is a combination in my mind, but that’s my opinion.
+I love garlic; what can I say?

 Final Word

-Let me know when you plant garlic in your area, and how you store it.
-Please tell me the favorite garlic variety you like to plant.
+Let me know when you plant garlic in your area and how you store it.
+Also, please tell me your favorite garlic variety.
 Thanks for being prepared for the unexpected.
 May God bless this world.

 I did the above and was AMAZED at how large the heads of garlic were – it almost looked like the size of elephant garlic they were so big.